Macroevolution.

 Is adaptedness the same thing as fitness?
 I think this is a really interesting question.

-No need to spend more than a couple of minutes thinking about this.
-I'll put some thoughts at the bottom of this page.
+Have a think – I'll put some of my own thoughts at the bottom of this page.

 2 – Concepts and clocks